Skip to main content

 Last week, Chubb saw a big uptick in his workload with 59% of the snaps, 16 carries, and 52 rushing yards.
 He played 74% of the snaps on rushing plays, saw a 54% snapshare on passing downs, and handled 57% of the red zone snaps.
 His efficiency numbers still didn’t look great, but they also trended up with a 6.3% explosive run rate, a 13% missed tackle rate, and 2.25 yards after contact per attempt.
 I also have to mention that Baltimore has been a top-five run defense, so it’s not like Chubb posted these numbers in a wonderful matchup.
 The Bolts are a slightly above-average matchup for Chubb this week.
 They have allowed the 11th-highest yards after contact per attempt, the 12th-highest yards per carry-to-zone runs, and the 13th-highest rushing success rate to zone runs (Chubb 51.9% zone).

 Tillman has been awesome over the last two weeks as the WR10 and WR3 in weekly fantasy scoring.
 He has drawn a 22.6% target share (tied for the team lead), a 36.8% air-yard share, and a 27.3% first-read share (team-leading) with 2.22 YPRR and 90 receiving yards per game.
 He also tied for the team lead with three end-zone targets over the last two games.
 The Chargers have the third-highest two high rate in the NFL (59.5%).
 Since Week 7, against two high, Tillman ranks third on the team with an 18.8% target share, first with 2.63 YPRR, and third with an 18.2% first-read share.
-Tillman could keep the train rolling this week, but he’ll have to overcome a tough matchup.
-The Chargers have allowed the fifth-fewest fantasy points per game and the ninth-fewest receiving yards per game to perimeter wide receivers.
+Tillman could keep the train rolling this week with the Chargers starting two backups (Cam Hart and Tarheeb Still) with Asante Samuel Jr. (IR since Week 6) and Kristian Fulton out.
+On paper, the Bolts have remained strong after losing Samuel Jr. (since Week 6, they have allowed the fifth-fewest receiving yards per game and the third-lowest PPR points per target to perimeter wide receivers), but losing Fulton too this week could make it a more advantageous matchup for Tillman.

 McConkey has pulled his season-long status up to WR25 in fantasy points per game after last week’s blow-up game.
 He has four weeks this season as a top-36 fantasy wide receiver.
 He has drawn four deep targets and six red zone looks (28th among wideouts).
 McConkey has a 22.2% target share with 2.14 YPRR and a 27% first-read share.
 Cleveland still has the highest single high rate in the NFL (69.5%).
 Against single high, McConkey has had a 23.7% target share with 2.85 YPRR and a whopping 29.7% first-read share.
 McConkey should get peppered again this week, but the matchup isn’t as juicy as last week.
 Cleveland has allowed the 11th-fewest PPR points per target and ranks 18th in receiving yards per game allowed to slot receivers.